Boort Secondary College: About the school

+Boort District School is a Foundation to Year 12 school.

-Like most rural schools, Boort High School is designated a school which is under-represented in the university undergraduate population, and its students can apply for special eligibility.
+Like most rural schools, Boort District School is designated a school which is under-represented in the university undergraduate population, and its students can apply for special eligibility.
 Additionally, universities such as Flinders University, offer bonus points for university access to students from rural and isolated areas.

 History

-The school was founded as Boort High School.
+The current F12 school was formed from the amalgamation of the Boort Primary School and the Boort High School.